 If your dream is to drown in a sea of teeny speedos, the gay beach at 12th Street is your fantasy come true.
-To get there, cross the street from Palace (South Beach’s biggest drag bar) and walk past the bike path that snakes through Lummus Park.
+To get there, cross the street from the Palace and walk past the bike path that snakes through Lummus Park.
 You’ll know you’ve arrived once you spot the rainbow flags; you’ll know where to set up your beach towel once you spot the most appealing banana hammocks on display.

 Haulover Naturist Beach

 No shirt?
 No shoes?
 No problem.
-Nearly a third of Haulover Park Beach’s 1.5-mile expanse of creamy white-sand beach is devoted to naturists, making it the largest sanctioned nude beach in the United States.
+Nearly a third of Haulover Park Beach’s 1.5-mile expanse of creamy white-sand is devoted to naturists, making it the largest sanctioned nude beach in the United States.
 It’s egalitarian sunbathing at its best — both beach bums and business folk strip down to their birthday suits to soak up the Miami sun like lazy lizards.
 Don’t be surprised to see people of all ages, shapes, sizes, and sexes.
-Do remember to be respectful — while there’s a gay section (you’ll know it when you see it), this isn’t a place for hanky panky.
+Do remember to be respectful — while there’s a gay section, this isn’t a place for hanky panky.

 Get out your lace fronts, ladies.
 Wigwood has been celebrating the gender-bending beauty of wigs and those who love to wear them in a weekend-long extravaganza since 2017.
 The festival, created by local drag celeb Queef Latina, hosts multiple parties throughout the city featuring queer artists, musicians, and some of the most boundary-breaking drag performers in America.
-Dress to impress!
-All the world’s a runway at Wigwood, and even the attendees come out of the closet to shine.
+Dress to impress.

-This five-day circuit festival caters mainly to gay men of melanin.
-Since its inception in 2002, it’s been serving up black boy joy to thousands from around the country who gather together every Memorial Day Weekend in a celebration of life, liberty, and the pursuit of dancing.
+Since its inception in 2002, Sizzle has been serving up Black boy joy to thousands from around the country who gather every Memorial Day Weekend in a celebration of life and liberty.
 There are pool parties during the day, raves that last late into the night, and at least one takeover of the naturist section at Haulover Beach.
-Check out the Sizzle Miami website to purchase event packages and find participating lodging.
+Check out the Sizzle Miami website to purchase event packages.

 Gay8 Festival (“Gay Ocho”)

-Miami isn’t known as “the capital of Latin America” for nothing.
-With over 60,000 attendees, Little Havana’s February fiesta is the largest annual Hispanic LGBTQ event in the nation.
+With over 60,000 attendees, Little Havana’s Gay8 Festival is the largest annual Hispanic LGBTQ+ event in the nation.
 Calle Ocho, Miami’s Southwest 8th Street, shuts down for the festivities to showcase the neighborhood’s unique blend of music, food, and art.
-Expect everything from wild dance parties in the street, free queer films at the Tower, live music, speeches from community activists, and booths showcasing South Florida’s most celebrated artists.
-There’s even a doggy obstacle course where locals can party with their pups.
+Expect everything from wild dance parties in the street, free queer film screenings, and live music.

-Every autumn, Miami Beach hosts the largest gay women’s charity event in the country.
+Every autumn, Miami Beach hosts the largest gay women’s charity event in the country, Aqua Girl.
 Unlike the boy-centric bashes that take place throughout the year, this female-focused fête caters primarily to lesbian, bi, trans, and nonbinary individuals.
 As the title suggests, Aqua Girl is all about getting wet.
 Saturday’s pool party is the main event, though there’s a large helping of parties where you can cut a rug throughout the week.
-A portion of Aqua Girl’s proceeds goes to The Aqua Foundation for Women, a local LGBTQ-focused nonprofit.
+A portion of Aqua Girl’s proceeds goes to The Aqua Foundation for Women, a local LGBTQ+-focused nonprofit.

 What began as a one-night-only beach party in the winter of 1994 is now a six-day music and dance festival attended by nearly 10,000 people from around the world.
-Miami Beach hosts over 20 events where you can step-touch until you drop all week long, but I wouldn’t suggest dropping until after the annual beach party at Lummus Park.
-Of the events, this is the shiniest jewel in the circuit queen crown.
-A portion of the proceeds go to the National LGBTQ task force, helping to support 80 nonprofit organizations in South Florida.
+Miami Beach hosts over 20 events where you can dance until you drop all week long.
+A portion of the proceeds goes to the National LGBTQ+ task force, helping to support 80 nonprofit organizations in South Florida.

-The first city-sanctioned Miami Beach Pride Parade didn’t make waves until 2009 with about 15,000 attendees.
-Since then, Pride has transformed into a week-long celebration that now welcomes over 140,000 spectators.
-Festivities begin the first week of April, starting in recent years with a memorial honoring the victims of Orlando’s Pulse nightclub massacre.
+Miami Beach Pride festivities begin the first week of April, starting in recent years with a memorial honoring the victims of Orlando’s Pulse nightclub massacre.
 During the event, entitled Pride Lights the Night, buildings throughout Miami-Dade County decorate with rainbow-colored lights in a sign of solidarity.
 Along with the many parties, drag competitions, and community mixers that take place during the week, be sure to check out the weekend-long Pride Festival in Lummus Park.
 With two stages featuring dozens of live performances, 125 vendor booths, and a bunch of family-friendly activities, this raucous daytime shindig is the weekend’s most popular.
 The celebrations culminate in Sunday’s Pride Parade along Ocean Drive.
 Expect dozens of spectacular floats, participants dressed in an array of fantastical costumes, and onlookers dancing down the sidewalks on their way to the beach.

-This Belle Isle getaway is an idyllic place to detox from Miami’s manic party scene.
+The Standard is an idyllic place to detox from Miami’s manic party scene.
 The sleek, spacious rooms come equipped with private terraces and vintage soaking tubs.
 There’s also a full-service spa where you can relax in a Finnish sauna or Roman waterfall hot tub.
 When you’re ready to retox, the Lido Bar is a chill spot to grab a cocktail and play some ping pong; the Lazy Sunday Barbecue party at the outdoor infinity pool is a popular event open to the public.
-While this isn’t technically an LGBTQ hotel, its proximity to South Beach makes it close enough to join the fun and far enough away to escape it.
+While this isn’t technically an LGBTQ+ hotel, its proximity to South Beach makes it close enough to join the fun and far enough away to escape it.